 Beer Pairing Suggestion: Saison

-7 ounces shaped pasta, farfalle or macaroni works well
+7 ounces shaped pasta; farfalle or macaroni work well

 3 tablespoons olive oil

 3 stalks of celery, chopped

 Boil the pasta 1 minute less than the package directions.
 (Pasta will cook more in the oven).
 Reserve 1/2 cup of pasta water for sauce.

 Pour pasta into a 2 quart oven-proof casserole dish.
 Toss the pasta with 2 tablespoons of olive oil.